DeKaDeNcE/Wrath-of-the-Lich-King-Reforged/README.md

 ![TLK : Refoged Logo](https://github.com/iThorgrim-Hub/Wrath-of-the-Lich-King-Reforged/blob/master/Logo%20Reforged.png)
-# Wrath of the Lich King: Reforged.
+# Wrath of the Lich King: Reforged

 This project aims to make the game that everyone knows more current through a few interface updates.